RadiusNetworks/flybuy-ios/doc/orders.md

 ## <span id="fetch-claimed-orders">Fetch Claimed Orders</span>

-Fetch the latest claimed orders with the server.
-An order is claimed if it is associated with the current customer.
+Fetch syncs the SDK with the FlyBuy backend to ensure the state changes match between the systems.

+When to Fetch:
+- app startup (required)
+- claiming an order (required)
+- showing a list of orders (optional)

 ```swift
 FlyBuy.orders.fetch()